 Note: Prison population figures include inmates backlogged in county jails when applicable.
 SOURCE: NC Department of Adult Correction, Daily Unit Population Reports and Inmates on Backlog Reports

-It will take some additional time to understand the overall effect of the COVID-19 pandemic on the criminal justice system and on JRA initiatives.
+While the criminal justice system has largely recovered from the worst effects of the COVID-19 pandemic, some questions about long-term versus short-term changes remain.
+For example, it is unclear if the population under community supervision will continue to decline and/or stabilize, while the prison population continues to increase.
+Will staffing challenges ease or persist?
 The Sentencing Commission will continue to monitor the progress of the implementation, review data where available, and submit future annual reports, interim findings, and recommendations for clarifications or revisions to the JRA as needed.